Skip to content

 • Modify and distribute with attribution

-• No warranty - information provided as-is
+• No warranty; information is provided as‑is

 Source: Email Aliasing Comparison Guide